-VACorps may from time to time arrange excursions for the Participant such as tourist visits, recreational activities, community projects, and cultural activities.
+- VACorps may from time to time arrange excursions for the Participant such as tourist visits, recreational activities, community projects, and cultural activities.
 The terms on which such excursions will be arranged will be regulated by way of separate agreement to be entered into between VACorps and the Participant.

-- In the event of the Participant canceling his/her attendance at the program after paying for his/her program in full: 61 (sixty-one) days or more prior to the commencement of the program, the Participant shall be entitled to a full refund of the final program fee of $1550; more than 30 (thirty) days but less than 61 (sixty-one days prior to the commencement of the program, the Participant shall be entitled to a refund of 50% (fifty percent) of the final program fee of $1550 ($775); less than 30 (thirty) days prior to the commencement thereof, the Participant shall be liable to VACorps for the full program fee.
+- In the event that the Participant cancels his/her attendance at the program after paying for his/her program in full: 61 (sixty-one) days or more prior to the commencement of the program, the Participant shall be entitled to a full refund of the final program fee of USD 1550; more than 30 (thirty) days but less than 61 (sixty-one days prior to the commencement of the program, the Participant shall be entitled to a refund of 50% (fifty percent) of the final program fee of USD 1550 (USD 775); less than 30 (thirty) days prior to the commencement thereof, the Participant shall be liable to VACorps for the full program fee.